A Passionate, Driven Medical Provider

 John Bielinski, Jr. conceptualized CME4LIFE after being frustrated by CME and conferences that focused on learning tools that were…well…boring.
-Who learns effectively through busy PowerPoint slides or yawn-inducing charts and pie graphs?
-There had to be a better way.
+He felt there had to be a better way than learning through busy PowerPoint slides or yawn-inducing charts and pie graphs.

 Feeling unprepared for college, John joined the United States Marine Corps and was soon deployed to Operation Desert Storm.
 John’s job was to quickly and accurately recognize armored vehicles to determine which were the “good guys”and which were the “bad guys.”
 Any mistake could cost American lives.